moxvallix/optipack/readme.md

 [Freecam](https://github.com/hashalite/Freecam) - A simple, standalone freecam mod for Minecraft.\
 [Iris](https://modrinth.com/mod/iris) -  A modern shaders mod for Minecraft intended to be compatible with existing OptiFine shader packs.\
 [Kappa](https://modrinth.com/mod/kappa) - Adds OptiFine capes to snapshots...\
+[LambdaBetterGrass](https://modrinth.com/mod/lambdabettergrass) -  A Minecraft mod which adds better grass and snow to the game.\
 [LambDynLights](https://modrinth.com/mod/lambdynamiclights) -  A dynamic lights mod for Fabric.\
 [ModMenu](https://modrinth.com/mod/modmenu) -  Adds a mod menu to view the list of mods you have installed.\
 [Pick Block Pro](https://modrinth.com/mod/pick-block-pro) -  An advanced client side Block, Entity, NBT, Tool and ID picker (Fabric).\
+[Seamless Loading Screen](https://modrinth.com/mod/seamless-loading-screen) -  Takes a screenshot of the game when you leave a world or server, and displays it when you rejoin it.\
 [Tooltip Tweaks](https://modrinth.com/mod/tooltiptweaks) -  New, improved, and configurable tooltips.\
 [Zoomify](https://modrinth.com/mod/zoomify) -  A zoom mod with infinite customizability.